saucelabs/elemental-next/frontend/docs/updated-tips/45-how-to-test-checkboxes/javascript.md

 ## Summary

-Attribute lookups are generally meant for pulling information out of the page for review.
-However in this case they lend themselves to seeing if a checkbox is checked.
-But there is a method which was built for this use case that is more readable and has a predictable set of return values.
-So `isSelected` should be the thing you reach for, knowing that an attribute lookup is there as a solid backup if you find you need it.
+Attribute lookups are generally meant for pulling information out of the page for review however in this case they lend themselves to seeing if a checkbox is checked.
+There is a method which was built for this use case that is more readable and has a predictable set of return values. `isSelected` should be the thing you reach for, knowing that an attribute lookup is there as a solid backup if you find you need it.

 Happy Testing!